Attending Another University

 - Register in the approved courses at the host university.

 Make arrangements to pay your fees (apply for OSAP, etc.) at the host university.
-Order a transcript from the host university to be sent to the Registrar’s Office at Western University when your final grades are available.

 Important Information About Your Letter of Permission